-Epidemiology — Epidemiology is the study of disease patterns and risk factors in human populations.
+Epidemiology is the study of disease patterns and risk factors in human populations.
 Epidemiologists investigate why some people acquire specific health conditions and others do not, in order to identify causes for disease and opportunities for prevention.
-The department offers the MPH, MS, and PhD degrees for those who wish to become public health practitioners, researchers, and/or teachers in academia, government, and industry.
+The department offers the MPH, MS, and PhD degrees.

-Health Services — Health Services focuses on the organization, financing, and effectiveness of health care and public health, emphasizing how societal resources are used to respond to individual and population health needs.
-Students receive a rigorous academic education as well as practical experience and networking opportunities with professionals in our local communities and beyond.
+Health Services focuses on the organization, financing, and effectiveness of health care and public health, emphasizing how societal resources are used to respond to individual and population health needs.
 Bachelor’s and master’s degrees are available in public health, health services administration, health information management, and health services research.
-A doctorate and post-doctoral research opportunities are available in health services research.
+A doctorate and post-doc research opportunities are available.